Lactuca serriola (Prickly Lettuce)

 Flower:

 Numerous small yellow flowers in an airy panicle at the top of the plant and arising from leaf axils in the upper part of the plant.
 Clusters hang in a classic shepard's hook prior to blooming.
-Flowers are light yellow, ¼ to ½ inch across, with 12 to 20 rays (petals) and narrow overlapping bracts forming a tubular receptacle at the flower base, often splotched with dark glands
+Flowers are lemon yellow, ¼ to ½ inch across, with 12 to 20 rays (petals).

 Leaves and stem:

-Leaves are oblong to lance-shaped, to 12 inches long and 3 inches wide, deeply lobed, becoming smaller and often less lobed as they ascend the stem.
+Leaves are alternate, oblong to lance-oblong in outline, the lowest leaves largest, up to 12 inches (30 cm) long and 4 inches (10 cm) wide, deeply lobed, becoming smaller and often less lobed as they ascend the stem.
 Leaf edges have tiny teeth and short prickles all around.
-Leaves have an angular lobe on either side of the leaf base that clasps and usually extends past the stem.
+The leaf base has a pair of pointed lobes that clasp and usually extend past the stem.

 Fruit: